Even Infants Love Books

 2. Letter/Word Recognition

 If you check the Skill Continuum under Letter/Word recognition, it is common for three- and four-year-olds to recognize only six or seven letters.
 Try focusing on the three featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
 For children who are comfortable with letter recognition, you can begin to move towards word recognition.

 To help you with this next step, we also include Sight Word Pointers every month with the I Can Read! booklet.
-After a full year of Mother Goose Time, your children will have been exposed to the pre-primary Dolch list.
+After a full year of Experience Curriculum, your children will have been exposed to the pre-primary Dolch list.

 3. Reading Comprehension